cregg/slideshare-api/README.md

 ## Issues:

+I haven't extensively tested this program.
+But it works relatively well with hootsuite.com, apple.com, and nike.com.

+Redis: The redis instance I'm using on heroku is kind of small.
+I imagine it's easy to overload it with the data from the documents.

 Slideshare Access: Slideshare throttles my number of searches in a day.
 That caused me a few problems.
 Extensive use of this app will cause it fail.

 Speed: It's can be pretty slow parsing and ranking the documents.